scantist-ossops-m2/passenger/src/cxx_supportlib/ConfigKit/README.md

 How do you prevent having to manually write so much code for exposing and configuring all the options exposed by lower-level components?
 One possible answer consists of the following aspects:

- - Configuration should be stored in some kind of key-value data structure, e.g. a Json::Value, instead of in individual class members for each option.
+ - Configuration should be stored in some kind of key-value data structure, e.g. a json::value, instead of in individual class members for each option.
  - There must exist the concept of a configuration schema, and this must be introspectable during runtime, so that higher-level components can manage subcomponents' configuration through automation.

 ConfigKit implements these aspects, and also provides various other useful features in the area of configuration management.
 ConfigKit is built around the concept of introspection during *runtime*.
 This is not the only approach: static introspection and code generation is another valid approach (which is used by some components in Passenger), but this is outside ConfigKit's scope.